-The total fees and expenses paid by the Scheme in the year ended 31 March 2023, after tax, were equivalent to 1.60% of the net assets of the Scheme.
-The percentage may vary from year to year but should not vary significantly.
+The total fees and expenses paid by the Scheme in the year ended 31 March 2024, after tax, were equivalent to 1.98% of the net assets of the Scheme.
+The percentage may vary from year to year and while they should not vary significantly, they are expected to rise as assets in the Scheme reduce.